Extendability of automorphisms of K3 surfaces: Proof of the main theorems

 (*) $l^e = 5,9,8$ for $l = 5,3,2$ respectively (this appears in the factor $t^{l^e}-1$ in the formula).

 Thus these formula define projective RDP $\sigma$-models $\cX$.
 Let $\tilde \cX$ the RDP model obtained as in the first paragraph of the proof of Lemma \ref{lem:resolve rdp}.
 This is a projective RDP model.
 Moreover, since at each step each RDP on the generic fiber is $\sigma$-fixed, $\tilde \cX$ admits a natural $\sigma$-action.
 Now assume $l \neq p$.
-Since the singularity of $\tilde \cX$ at $(x,y,t) = (0,0,0)$ on the special fiber is fixed by $\sigma$ (hence has a non-symplectic stabilizer) we can apply Theorem \ref{thm:recipe for non-ext} to obtain examples for Theorem \ref{thm:non-extendable} for $G = \bZ/l\bZ$, $2 \leq l \leq 11$, $l \neq p$.
+Since the singularity of $\tilde \cX$ at $(x,y,t) = (0,0,0)$ on the special fiber is fixed by $\sigma$, the stabilizer of this point is non-symplectic, and we can apply Theorem \ref{thm:criterion}(\ref{thm:criterion:non-symplectic}) to obtain examples for Theorem \ref{thm:non-extendable} for $G = \bZ/l\bZ$, $2 \leq l \leq 11$, $l \neq p$.

 We will also give examples which have projective smooth models for the case $G = \bZ/2\bZ$, $p \neq 2,3$.

 Take an integer $a$ satisfying $a \equiv 0 \pmod p$ and $a \neq 0$.
 Let $F = a^2 z^6 + (x^3 - x z^2)^2 + (y^3 - y z^2)^2$.
 Let $\cX$ be the double covering of $\bP^2_{\cO_K}$ defined by $w^2 = F(x,y,z)$.
 It is clear that the points defined by $(p = w = x^3-xz^2 = y^3-yz^2 = 0)$ are singular and hence $S = \cX^\nonsm$ contains these points.
 A straightforward computation shows that $\cX$ has no other singular points, and that all the points of $S$ are $k$-rational and are RDPs of type $A_1$.